 Best Storage Practice: Milk is kept fresh, without the risk of losing nutrients and the hassle of thawing frozen milk.
 Use the milk within 3 days (72hours) of expressing as the risk of bacterial contamination increases the longer the milk is stored.
 Place the milk in the middle of the fridge at the back, as this is the coolest spot.
 Avoid storing in the door as frequent opening causes temperature fluctuation.

 Best For: Long term storage option if you plan to use pumped milk anywhere from 2 weeks up to 6 months after expressing.
-Best option if you plan to express and keep a large breast milk stash.
+Great for if you plan to express and keep a large breast milk stash.

 Best Storage Practice: The maximum length of time you can store for will will depend on the lowest temperature your freezer can achieve and how often the freezer door is opened.
 Store in the coldest part of the freezer, at the back, away from the sides and the door where the temperature is most constant.